realXtend/doc/arch_article/simple.rst

 so called Tundra server, which a simple server module added to Naali itself.
-This allows Naali to run as standalone for local authoring, or for single user applications, but also for using it as a server to host worlds on the net instead of using Opensimulator.
+This allows Naali to run as standalone for local authoring, or for single user applications, but also for using it as a server to host worlds on the net instead of using OpenSimulator.
 With Tundra LLUDP is no longer used, but all basic functionality is achieved with the generic EC synchronization.
 For the transport layer, we are using a new protocol called kNet which can run either on top of UDP or TCP. kNet is similar to eNet but performed better in tests with regards to flow control.
-The Tundra server lacks many basic features and may never get some of the advanced Opensimulator features, like running untrusted user authored scripts and combining multiple regions to form a large grid.
+The Tundra server lacks many basic features and may never get some of the advanced OpenSimulator features, like running untrusted user authored scripts and combining multiple regions to form a large grid.
 Tundra is however is already useful for local authoring and deploying applications like simple games to production